Germany: Politicians call for 3-week lockdown extension | DW | 03.01.2021

 His comments came ahead of a meeting between the 16 state premiers and Chancellor Angela Merkel on January 5 to discuss the current lockdown.

 Tight restrictions in place across the country are due to end on January 10.
 But they have had little effect.
-Last week, Germany reported a record number of daily deaths at over 1,000 as well as ballooning infection rates.
+Last week, Germany reported a record number of daily deaths, over 1,000, as well as ballooning infection rates.

 State premiers reportedly agreed that the current lockdown should be extended during a video conference on Saturday, according to Germany's Frankfurter Allgemeine newspaper.